A-LevelBiology

 View mark scheme hint

-Explain how DNA replication occurs.
+Explain how DNA replication occurs and its importance for cell division.
 [4 marks]

 4 marks